 Remember, cannabis can only be grown legally from seeds purchased from an accepted, legal supplier like the Ontario Cannabis Store.
 Additionally, laws can change at any time, so always be sure to keep track of the regulations in your local region.

 For growing cannabis, all provinces in Canada allow up to 4 plants per household.
-The only exception for this rule is in Manitoba where growing is only allowed with a medical marijuana license.
+The only exceptions for this rule are in Manitoba and Quebec where growing is only allowed with a medical marijuana license.
 In the USA, growing laws vary from state to state.
 In legal states the limit to plants per household is 4 to 6.
 Better check with state laws before starting your grow.